 1 February 2018

 Since September 2016, Chris Phillips has been working with the Imperial War Museum (IWM) as curator for a public exhibition on the Syrian Civil War.
-Nominated for an Public Engagement Award at the Engagement and Enterprise Awards 2018, and the exhibition about to move to WIM North, Chris reflects on his experience.
+Nominated for an Interact Award Public Engagement Award at the Engagement and Enterprise Awards 2018, and the exhibition about to move to IWM North, Chris reflects on his experience.

 At the Engagement & Enterprise Awards 2017, Suzanne Eldridge, William Harvey Research Institute and Ameerah Khan, Katie Chambers, Centre of the Cell were finalists for an INTERACT award, celebrating the partnerships that often underpin great public engagement.
 Below, Suzanne Eldridge shares her experience of being part of the project: